 ARTIST-IN-RESIDENCE PROSPECTUS AND APPLICATION

 The Molokai Arts Center offers several opportunities for artist residencies each year.
 A small island located in the middle of the Pacific Ocean and part of the Hawaiian islands, Molokai provides a perfect backdrop to create, explore and experience a unique culture.
-The purpose of the MAC Artist in Residency program is to provide guest artists with a respite from daily responsibilities to enable them to create and concentrate on their work.
+The purpose of the MAC Artist in Residence program is to provide guest artists with a respite from daily responsibilities to enable them to create and concentrate on their work.
+This is a non-paid, volunteer position.

 Studio Space Provided*